 The stacks of papers and books required in virtual and hybrid learning are drastically reduced.
 This in turn will mean less paper and reduced deforestation.
 Saving trees means that more CO2 will be removed from the air through photosynthesis.

-This is just one of the ten trends that will impact business education across all organizations and institutions in 2022 and in the years to come.
+This is just one of the ten trends that will impact the future of business education.
 Would you like to find out what lies ahead in the future of business education?
-Then read all the trends to stay ahead of the curve in our brand new 38-page report.
+Then discover all ten trends by downloading our 38-page report.